Why and How to Set Up a Subsidiary in Singapore (with FAQs)

 Like all Singapore-incorporated companies, subsidiaries may also be eligible for certain tax benefits and exemption schemes.

-- Reduction or full tax exemption on foreign-sourced income from countries which have signed Double-Taxation Agreements (DTAs) with Singapore.
+- Reduction or full tax exemption on foreign-sourced income from countries that have signed Double-Taxation Agreements (DTAs) with Singapore.
 These include major jurisdictions such as Japan and China.

 The above benefits are subject to certain conditions.
 You may wish to refer to our article on corporate tax in Singapore for more information.